Lemoncode/react-hooks-by-example/12.1-async-closure-to-access-a-child/Readme.md

 +}
 ```

-- For this example, we show the container clientWidth.
-For render this element attribute,
+- In this example we will display the given container width, this action will be triggered when the user clicks on a button:
-  we will create a handle button click to calculate it:

 ```diff
 import React from "react";